joldboy69/ATTPWN/README.md

 Instead of actually using twilio or another voip service to dial into voicemail, I discovered a way to login to a server running the imap service on port 143 (as well as port 993).

 As for now, I have only found the imap login server for at&t.
 Feel free to post your own urls for other carriers that have a similiar service.

+How to contribute:

+If you use a device running iOS, you can jailbreak your device and find the voicemail config file for your carrier via filza or ifile.